replanting JALISCO

 Preserving Jalisco’s traditional agaves…

-The source material to make tequila, Blue Weber agave, is a long-growth crop.
+The source material to make Tequila, Blue Weber agave, is a long-growth crop.
 Even with the most domesticated harvests, it’s still taking three years before the plant has sufficient sugars for fermentation; in most cases, it’s closer to five years.
-To ensure they have the agave they need to enable this growth trajectory, brands are planting more and more Blue Weber.
-That used to be the strategy of the large brands — with this insane growth, it’s now the strategy of most all brands.

 Additionally, because these agaves are cloned, you almost never see a Blue Weber going to seed.
 So all this farm land that has taken over the wild lands, it’s put at-risk some bat populations that fed on the nectar of the blossoming agave.
 If agave isn’t allowed to blossom — if it’s harvested before it goes to seed, which is what you need to do if you want to convert that agave into alcohol — the bats lose a valuable food source, which means we start losing valuable bat populations.

 Please join us as we attempt to address this problem.
-With Pedro Jimenez of Mezonte, we have built four nurseries and greenhouses on wild lands in rural Jalisco.
-The lands are owned and controlled by families producing agave spirits they would call “raicilla” or “vino de mezcal” — families who can’t legally use either term.
+With Pedro Jimenez of Mezonte, in 2021 and 2022, we funded the building of four nurseries and greenhouses on wild lands in rural Jalisco.
+(Note: Mezonte hasn't been involved with any project with SACRED since their participation in this project concluded in early 2023.)
+The lands are owned and controlled by families producing agave spirits they would call “Raicilla” or “Vino de Mezcal.”

 The four projects are growing — from seed — at-risk varietals of agave and trees, including Blue Weber, Cenizo, Amarillo, and Verde agaves, and Bonete, Chilte, and Gondo trees.
 These are all traditional plants in this region that contribute to the cultural heritage of these families.